-The JCPOA agreement, as one of the most important political achievements of Iran in the international arena during the past 12 years, has contributed to the lifting of extensive sanctions.
-It is projected that international relations and development of sustainable economic growth and foreign investment in Iran will be further facilitated by the greater presence of Iran in the international community.
+- 1. The Joint Comprehensive Plan of Action (JCPOA) and the relative improvement of the business environment in the last decade. - 2.
+Development of relations with regional states relations and development of sustainable economic growth and foreign investment in Iran will be further facilitated by the greater presence of Iran in the international community.
 Despite tensions between Iran and regional states, especially Saudi Arabia and to some extent Turkey, it is projected that even in the one-year horizon, Iran will experience a breakthrough in its relationships with most countries in the world, especially European countries, which is expected to contribute to the expansion of business environment in the health sphere.
-It is already evident in new agreements with Austria to establish 320bed hospitals in Shiraz and Tabriz (8).
+It is already evident in new agreements with Austria to establish 320-bed hospitals in Shiraz and Tabriz (8).